 To assess the speed, accuracy, and effort for customer needs, we use qualitative interviews and quantitative survey tools in our proprietary and patented software.
 The percentage of customers who say it is difficult to satisfy a job step is the Customer Effort Score (from 0% to 100%).

 We identify the most underserved customer segments using unmet needs.
-The customers who struggle the most to get the job done and are willing to pay for a new solution represent the target customer segments most likely to accelerate revenue growth and create equity value.
+The customers who struggle the most to get the job done and are willing to pay for a new solution represent the target customer segments most likely to accelerate revenue growth and create value.

 Effective roadmap prioritization requires systematic categorization of all potential development work to ensure optimal resource allocation across different types of product investments.